 What can patients expect at physiotherapy?

 All patients seen for physiotherapy are assessed for both TMJ and cervical spine dysfunction.
 Treatment is based on initial findings, and can include a mix of hands on joint mobilizations, soft tissue release, acupuncture, and exercise prescription.
-Another key component of these sessions will include education on topics including posture, bruxism and activity modification.
-Contact us for appointment.
+Another key component of these sessions will include education on topics including posture, bruxism and activity modification. contact us for an appointment.

 Tips for pain related to TMJ disorders